 The choice of modules is made in consultation with the student's supervisor and is subject to the approval of the Programme Coordinator.
-For further details and module, descriptions see the Postgraduate Academic Calendar
+For further details and module, descriptions see the Postgraduate Academic Calendar.

-Postgraduate Diploma in Celtic Civilisation: Candidates who pass Part I and opt not to proceed to Part II of the Master’s programme may register for CC6002 (10 credits) and, on successful completion of CC6002, be awarded a Postgraduate Diploma in Celtic Civilisation.
-Students must submit CC6002 (comprising of an Annotated Bibliography and Project) to the Department by the second Friday in September in the same academic year or may register for CC6002 in the following academic year (part-time), following completion of Part I.
+Candidates who pass Part I and opt not to proceed to Part II of the Master’s programme may register for Supervised Research in Celtic Civilisation (CC6002) worth 10 credits.
+On successful completion of CC6002, you will be awarded a Postgraduate Diploma in Celtic Civilisation.
+Students must submit CC6002 (comprising an Annotated Bibliography and Project) to the Department by the second Friday in September in the same academic year or may register for CC6002 in the following academic year (part-time), following completion of Part I.

 Candidates who pass Part I and opt to proceed to Part II of the Master’s programme and who fail, or fail to submit, Part II may register for CC6002 in the following academic year (part-time), and upon successful completion, will be awarded a Postgraduate Diploma in Celtic Civilisation.

-Postgraduate Certificate in Celtic Civilisation: Candidates who pass at least 30 credits of taught modules (to include CC6001 or CC6011) may opt to exit the programme and be awarded a Postgraduate Certificate in Celtic Civilisation.
-A student who subsequently applies to continue to a Master’s must do so within 5 years of successful completion of the Postgraduate Certificate.
+Candidates who pass at least 30 credits of taught modules (including CC6001 or CC6011) may opt to exit the programme and be awarded a Postgraduate Certificate in Celtic Civilisation.
+A student who subsequently applies to continue to a Master’s must do so within five years of successful completion of the Postgraduate Certificate.

 For the full-time one-year option, you are required to choose modules to the value of 50 credits.
 Most modules have a value of 10 credits and involve weekly classes for the duration of the academic year (24 weeks).
-Depending on options, a full-time student will have a minimum of 5 classes per week (though many will also contain weekly assignments); students may also choose to attend the two-day paleography workshop held annually in early September.
+Depending on options, a full-time student will have a minimum of five classes per week (though many will also contain weekly assignments); students may also choose to attend the two-day paleography workshop held annually in early September.
 For one-on-one supervised studies, and for the 40-credit dissertation, students are expected to meet with their supervisors on a regular basis.

-After choosing the modules that you wish to study, you are expected to attend regularly and to participate fully in taught classes.
+After choosing the modules that you wish to study, you are expected to attend regularly and participate fully in taught classes.
 Attendance at Old Irish language classes and at the weekly Department research seminar is compulsory.
 In areas of supervised study, supervisors for the relevant modules will be organised by the teaching staff of the Department.
 The thesis topic and supervisor will be chosen by you in consultation with members of staff.
-The MA in Celtic Civilisation entails a lot of reading and study — happily, the library facilities in UCC are particularly good in our subject area.
+The MA in Celtic Civilisation entails a lot of reading and study — happily, the library facilities at UCC are particularly good in our subject area.

 The taught modules are generally assessed by continuous assessment and by end-of-year examinations.
 In paleography and the supervised-study modules, assessment is by essay/project while in the research presentation, public delivery to an academic audience is also assessed.
 The MA dissertation is graded by an external examiner.